RasmussenLab/MOVE/docs/source/method.rst

 and the perturbed data.
 To achieve this, we proposed two approaches: using *t*\ -test and Bayes factors.
 Both are described below:

+Continuous features can be perturbed too, via ``perturbation_type`` on :class:`~move.conf.tasks.PerturbationConfig` (used by :class:`~move.tasks.associations.Associations`).
+Unlike a categorical feature, where "change from category A to B" is unambiguous, a single hardcoded target value rarely means the same thing across differently-scaled continuous features, so five perturbation types are available:

+- ``value`` (the default, and the only type applicable to categorical features) replaces every sample's value with a fixed ``target_value``.
+- ``minimum``/``maximum`` replace every sample's value with the feature's own dataset-wide minimum/maximum.
+- ``plus_std``/``minus_std`` add or subtract one standard deviation **to each sample's own existing value**, rather than replacing it.
+The only types that perturb relative to each sample individually instead of moving every sample to the same point.

+Whichever type is used, the resulting perturbed dataset is passed through the same procedure described below as the categorical case).

 MOVE *t*\ -test
 ^^^^^^^^^^^^^^^